ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 ```

 When you host a pod server, there are some configuration options which you can modify.
-I think the most important one here is whether or not you want your server to be able to host more then one pod or not.
+I think the most important one here is whether or not you want your server to be able to host more than one pod or not.
-For testing purposes I set the multiuser setting to ‘true’ so my server is capable off hosting multiple pods.
+For testing purposes, I set the multiuser setting to `true` so my server is capable of hosting multiple pods.

 ### Register
 When you want to register an account you need to provide some simple information like your name, email address, password and username.
-As you can see below, when creating an account, your webId (unique identifier for Solid pods) is made off your username and the domain (in this case is this localhost:8443).
+As you can see below, when creating an account, your webId (unique identifier for Solid pods) is made of your username and the domain (in this case this is `localhost:8443`).
-The ‘/profile/card#me’ is just to specify where your profile information is stored.
+The `/profile/card#me` is just to specify where your profile information is stored.
-When registering a new account you need to add an entry for it in you local hosts file like this:
+When registering a new account you need to add an entry for it in you local `hosts` file like this:
 ```
 127.0.0.1		newuser.localhost
 ```